IIIF/cookbook-recipes/recipe/0045-css/index.md

 For an inline stylesheet, the `stylesheet` property has two subsidiary properties, `type` and `value`.
 The `type` value is invariantly `CssStylesheet`, and the `value` is a CSS rule for a class whose name is the same as the `styleClass` value used in the Annotation's `target`.

 For an external stylesheet, the `stylesheet` property value is a string containing the stylesheet's URI.
+It is advisable to set appropriate CORS headers for the stylesheet to improve its chances of working in generic viewers.

 ## Restrictions